EthanStandel/cakeelizabethdotcom/public/resources/pages/cupcakes/extended-product-info.md

 - __Black forest – chocolate cake- vanilla buttercream and cherries__ (dark chocolate cake topped with a creamy vanilla bean frosting and garnished with cherries.)
 - __Vanilla – Blueberry__ (moist golden cake sprinkled with blueberries with real fruit buttercream icing.)

-Minimum order of 1 dozen per flavor.\
+Minimum order of 1 dozen per flavor.
-Cake Elizabeth now offers cheesecakes,  beautiful Bundt pan cakes, and Dessert bars.
-Please call for flavors and pricing.

 ### Please call for pricing